What is workplace violence?

 A written policy will inform employees about:

-- what to do when incidents covered by the policy occur, and
+- What to do when incidents covered by the policy occur.

 It will also encourage employees to report such incidents and will show that management is committed to dealing with incidents involving violence, harassment and other unacceptable behaviour.
 Some employers caring to exceed "minimum" requirements in legislation include "personal harassment" in their anti-harassment policies.
 Personal harassment does fall under the definition of harassment - unwelcome behaviour that demeans, embarrasses, or humiliates a person; however, it is not covered by human rights legislation dealing with harassment related to race, ethnic origin, religion, sex, etc.